rocketweb/cache-warmer/README.md

 ## Info
 This library allows for faster Cache Warmup when dealing with CDN (Fastly CDN & Cloudflare supported so far).
-It uses HEAD request to check for
+It uses HEAD request to check for Cache status.
+If Cache Status is not a HIT, then full page load is executed.
-Cache status.
-If Cache Status is not a HIT, then full page load is executed which is then parsed for css/js/img elements and all those get requested also!
+By default, the page is parsed for css/js/img elements and all those get requested also!

 It supports smart caching, so you are not requesting the same Page/Element over and over again!